 To check for an iOS update on your iPhone or iPad, open the Settings app and tap General -> Software Update.
 If an update is available, tap Download and Install.
 Make sure your iPhone or iPad is connected to a power source or has over 50% battery life, otherwise the update won’t be able to begin.

-If you’ve already installed the recent version of iOS, you’ll see the message “Your software is up to date.” on the display of your iPhone or iPad.
+If you’ve already installed the most recent version of iOS, you’ll see the message “Your software is up to date” on the display of your iPhone or iPad.

 Wi-Fi Troubleshooting On Your iPhone And iPad